ChristopherHerneth/ObjectAugmentationAlgorithm/README.md

 When using the algorithm in your work please cite the work mentioned above.

+# Workflow
+The algorithm uses the OpenSim4.4 Api to compute inverse kinematics and inverse dynamics.
+## 1. Prepare MoCap data
+This is the data of the human trial.
+- Required markers: Elbow, Wrist (Radial and Ulnar styloids), Hand (minimum 3 markers)
+- Dataformat: .trc format
+- Orientation: must match with the OpenSim coordinate frame (y-axis up).
+This is important for the correct direction of gravity

+## 2. Compute hand coordinate frames
+For each input marker frame a hand coordnate frame is computed, where objects are places

+## 3. Make object models
+Create an OpenSim model of the object being manipulated in human trials

+## 4 Generate Object Kinematics
+First trajectories of virtual object markers are computed from hand coordinate frames, by placing object markers (3 for each rigid object) within each hand frame that describe the location and orientation of the object to be simulated.
+For example, a can could be placed such that it is centrally grasped in the hand.
+For this markers at the cans CoM, top and somewhere at the circumference could be chosen.

+Second object motion is computed via inverse kinematics with the OpenSim inverse kinematics solver.

+## 5 Generate Object Dynamics
+The object model and object motion computed in the previos step are used to compute the wrench necessary to move objects along the prescribed trajectory via inverse kinematics with the OpenSim inverse dynamics tool.

+## 6 Simulate Object Manipulation
+The inverse dynamics result can be used in an external loads file, to apply the object wrench to the hand of the subject, which simulated object manipulation.

 # Dependencies
 numpy, scipy, pickle, plotly, OpenSim4.4 api for python,